 Letters of Recommendation

 Letters of recommendation are critical.
 Letter requirements vary from school to school but generally, two to three letters of recommendation are required.
-Students must check individual school websites for specific letter guidelines as there is currently no one source with cumulative information for all programs.
+Students must check individual school websites for specific letter guidelines ,as there is currently no one source with cumulative information for all programs.
 Some schools specifically require a letter from a science and/or a non-science professor.
-Some schools state no preference who the letter writers are.
-In general it is also wise to obtain a letter from a dentist who can speak to your interests and knowledge of dentistry.
-Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school you apply.

 Electronic letters are strongly preferred.
+Using Interfolio to store your letters is an option.
 Follow the instructions on ADEA AADSAS on what you need to do as well as how your writers can upload your letters.
 AADSAS does not accept more than four letters of recommendation.
-Additional letters can be sent directly to the individual school if the school accepts additional letters
+Additional letters can be sent directly to the individual school, if the school accepts additional letters

 A written statement of purpose is required in the admission process.
 In your statement, plan on addressing why you selected dentistry as your career.
-The statement is an important aspect of the application and should receive careful attention.
-This is your opportunity to discuss how your relevant personal background and interests, education, and experiences have led you to select an education in the dental field.
-Take time to review and rewrite your statement as many times as needed.
-Select individuals who know you well either personally or professionally to read your statement and provide feedback.
 You are allotted 1 page or 4500 characters including spaces.
 Refer to the AADSAS instructions for complete details.

 The interview helps the school get to know you better.
 Like a job interview, schools are looking at you from a professional point of view.
-You may be asked questions regarding your accomplishments, why you selected dentistry, your educational and experiential background, your communication skills, how you cope with change, stress or conflict, and your decision making and problem-solving skills.
-Prior to your interview, take time to review your application, research the school, and practice your interviewing.
+Prior to your interview, take time to review your application, research the school, and sign up for a mock interview.